citp/privacy-policy-historical/p/po/pol/polaroid.com.md

   * It is necessary for a legitimate interest (which is not overridden by your individual privacy interests), such as preventing fraud, improving our website, and increasing the security of the website and network infrastructure;
   * You have consented to the collection and processing for a specific purpose, such as providing our newsletter to you, or sharing your information with third parties when we offer promotions jointly with those third parties (any consent you provide will be entirely voluntary and may be withdrawn at any time);
-  * It is necessary to fulfill our contractual obligations; or
+  * It is necessary to fulfil our contractual obligations; or
   * It is necessary to comply with a legal obligation.